 In order to send files from the local computer to the FTP Server, First Drag and drop the FTP Task into the Control Flow region and rename it as SSIS FTP Task Send Files

 Double-click on it will open the FTP Task Editor to configure it.
 Please change the task name according to your requirements and provide a valid description.

 Within the Connection section, We have one property called FTPConnection.
-By clicking on the drop down arrow will show you the already created FTP Connections (If any), or please click on the <New Connection..> option to create one.
+Clicking on the drop down arrow will show you the already created FTP Connections (If any), or please click on the <New Connection..> option to create one.
 In this example, We are using the already created Connection.
-Please refer FTP Connection Manager article to understand the connection settings
+Please refer to the FTP Connection Manager article to understand the connection settings

 Please click on the File Transfer tab to configure the FTP operations.
 The following screenshot will show you the available properties in this tab.